 What to watch out for

-Symptoms typically start around nine weeks and tend to subside around the 20-week mark.
-Occasionally they last longer.
-Hyperemesis Gravidarum may cause transient hyperthyroidism.
+Symptoms typically start around nine weeks into pregnancy and tend to subside around the 20-week mark.
+However, in some cases, they may persist for longer periods.

-If it persists after 20 weeks, it may seriously damage the liver, causing severe centrilobular necrosis or widespread fatty degeneration.
-The patient can have Wernicke encephalopathy due to brain damage or esophageal rupture from vomiting.
+Hyperemesis Gravidarum might cause transient hyperthyroidism.
+If it continues past the 20th week of pregnancy, it can seriously damage the liver by causing severe centrilobular necrosis or widespread fatty degeneration.
+In extreme cases, patients may experience Wernicke encephalopathy due to brain damage or esophageal rupture from frequent vomiting.

 Treatment of Hyperemesis Gravidarum